Beneful brings, this post is brought to you by Beneful on behalf of #NationalDogWeek and #FriendsWithBeneful. All opinions are my own.

 We took turns filling Jeb’s dog bowl with Beneful dog food–and each morning, it would be empty.
-He was getting nutrition and it was reminding him of his life with us.
+He was getting nutrition, reminding him of his life with us.
 Good food.

-Like those who took the Beneful Omnibus survey we know exercise is important.
+Like those who took the Beneful Omnibus survey, we know exercise is essential.

 No, more excuses!
 Getting active together leads to happy dogs (and a healthier you)

-- Dog owners surveyed report that dogs are happy when they are getting active with their owner.
-Activities include: going on walks (86%), playing fetch (74%) and running or jogging with someone (55%).
+- Dog owners surveyed report that dogs are happy when they are getting active with their owners.
+Activities include: going on walks (86%), playing fetch (74%), and running or jogging with someone (55%).

-We carried on with our usual routine, for Bailey Mae.
-We went for our usual walks.
+We carried on with our usual routine for Bailey Mae.
+We went for our regular walks.
 We stayed on the same route when we walked.
-We talked to Jeb, softly.
-We asked him to, “Come home, Jeb”.
+We talked to Jeb softly.
+We asked him to, “Come home, Jeb.”

 Slowly, he started participating–though from a distance.